romgrk/color-bits/README.md

 I release any of the code I wrote here to the public domain.
 Feel free to copy/paste in part or in full without attribution.

 Some parts of the codebase have been extracted from Chrome's devtools, MaterialUI, and stackoverflow, those contain a license notice or attribution in code comments, inline.
+Everything is MIT-compatible.

 <p align="center">
   <small>🔴🟠🟡🟢🔵🟣</small>